sandbar44/FITspiration/README.md

 Find all your fitness inspirations in one spot!

 FITspiration provides the latest home workouts across multiple platforms using optimized keywords!
-Apply filters to target your fitness needs: workout type, muscle groups, time limit, and more!
+Apply filters to target your fitness needs and sort as desired!

 https://sandbar44.github.io/FITspiration